Soofmaax/bmsventouse.fr/docs/deployment/production.md

 - Spot-check LCP and CLS in Lighthouse
 - Validate structured data (Rich Results Test)
 - Confirm robots and sitemap live URLs
+- Open the browser console on a few pages and check for CSP violations (especially GA4 / Clarity).
+If something is blocked, update the CSP directives in `netlify.toml` rather than adding `<meta http-equiv="Content-Security-Policy">` tags.

 SmarterLogicWeb — https://smarterlogicweb.com